Import from Australia to USA with Expert Car Shipping Help

 Can I import a car from Australia that is less than 25 years old?

-Are right-hand drive (RHD) cars allowed for import from Australia?
+Are right-hand drive cars legal to import from Australia into the USA?